top of page

 2014: Reflections of Monk: Inspired Images of Music and Moods II, Dwyer Cultural Center, New York, NY.

-2014: VISIONS, ROOTS & RHYTHMS: Music Inspired Visuals.
+2014: Visions, Roots and Rhythms: Music Inspired Visuals.
 Wilmer Jennings Gallery, New York, NY.

 2014: HOME - If you build it by No Longer Empty, Sugar Hill Children's Museum, New York.